8 Tips to Stop Being Insecure

-Pushing Him Away With My Insecurities | It’s a confidence thing
+Pushing Him Away With My Insecurities | It’s a Confidence Thing

-A confident woman doesn’t spend one iota of time worrying about whether or not a guy is into her.
+A confident woman doesn’t spend one iota of time worrying about whether a guy is into her.
 Nope.
 No siree.
 A confident woman knows that any guy she dates is a guy she has carefully chosen to be part of her life.
 HE is lucky to be dating her!